 Connecting with communities and stakeholders

-Now is not the time to retreat but to reach out and connect with our stakeholders and communities, to listen and understand, to do what’s right, to admit mistakes and learn from them, and to tell the Wells Fargo story to as many people as we can.
+Now is the time to reach out and connect with our stakeholders and communities, to listen and understand, to do what’s right, to admit mistakes and learn from them, and to tell the Wells Fargo story to as many people as we can.

 Our donations to nonprofits are at record levels.
 Our team member volunteer hours are at all-time highs.
-Our relationships with human rights, advocacy, social services, and environmental organizations are stronger than ever.
-We’re serving more customers, with higher levels of customer satisfaction, than at any time in our company’s history.
+We have strong relationships with human rights, advocacy, social services, and environmental organizations.
+We’re serving more customers than at any time in our company’s history.
 And our financial performance has been recognized by individual and institutional investors alike, who through their investments have made Wells Fargo one of the most valuable banks in the U.S. and the world.

-We have always been strong in risk management, particularly credit risk.
-Our goal is to build on that strength and set the global standard for risk management excellence among all financial institutions.
+We've always seen ourselves as strong in risk management, particularly credit risk.
+We need to become an organization that sets the global standard for risk management excellence among all financial institutions.

 We understand that to continue our success and meet the heightened expectations of our key stakeholders, we must excel in all types of risk management, including credit, market, liquidity, operational, information security, compliance, model, and reputational risk.